 - ATM – Easily available at Rampur, just 35 km away from Sarahan.

 - Petrol Pump – If venturing from Shimla, in between, there are plenty of petrol pumps from Shimla to Kinnaur region.
-Rampur last petrol pump and Narkanda petrol pump are two that I prefer a lot.
+Rampur’s last petrol pump and Narkanda petrol pump are two that I prefer a lot.
 But if you are traveling further from Sarahan to Kalpa or Sarahan to Sangla, you should also tank up at Tapri petrol pump.

 - Mobile Connectivity: Good phone connectivity, no matter what network you’re on.
-In terms of internet, you’ll easily receive 3G/4G signals throughout the town.
+In terms of the internet, you’ll easily receive 3G/4G signals throughout the town.

 When in need of solace and some connection with the almighty, head for a trip to Sarahan or Daranghati.
-This beautiful valley town with snow-capped mountains as the backdrop will definitely make a lasting impression and leave you wanting more – exploring, knowing, listening!
+This beautiful valley town with snow-capped mountains as the backdrop will make a lasting impression and leave you wanting more – exploring, knowing, listening!

 Have a travel question??
 You can follow me on Instagram and ask your travel questions in a direct message on Instagram too.
 I also conduct a weekly Q&A session every Saturday evening on Instagram, so see you there.